 I kept the food VERY simple.
 Sandwiches, goldfish crackers and fruit.
 The Sesame Street fruit trays were the hit of the party.

 I did one platter with Bert and Ernie and the other tray with Elmo and Cookie Monster.
 The eyes were made with marshmallows cut in half, with sharpie eyes.
 We told people that they were not edible. 🙂

 Bert was made with pineapple and blackberries.
 Ernie was made with clementine oranges, blackberries and blueberries.
 Elmo was made with strawberries.
 Cookie Monster was made with blueberries and blackberries.
 I partially assembled the faces the night before, then added the eyes and Bert's eyebrows the next day.

 Elmo's World Backdrop

-The lower deck was where all of the games were, and I transformed it into Elmo’s World.
+The lower deck was where all of the games were, and I transformed it into Elmo's World for Ezra's Sesame Street birthday party.

 I bought a canvas paint drop cloth and then painted it like Elmo's World.
 It took a few hours to paint (everyone helped!) and turned out SO precious.